Stages

 Defaults

 Defaults provide initial values when creating a config.
-Most can be overridden by the developer:
+Most can be overridden by the developer in the TUI:

 stages: